Proverbs 12:7

 Quick Summary

 Proverbs 12:7 is a verse from the book of Proverbs in the Old Testament.
+The KJV reads: "The wicked are overthrown, and are not: but the house of the righteous shall stand."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Proverbs 12:7

-“The house of the wicked will be destroyed, but the tent of the upright will flourish.”
+“The house of the wicked shall be overthrown: but the tabernacle of the upright shall flourish.”

 Pray Proverbs 12:7